Working time fund: what is it for and how to record working time?

 zahradník má nerovnoměrnou pracovní dobu s využitím fondu pracovní doby

-The working time pool is something like a work schedule.
-The Labour Code does not explicitly mention this concept, but quite simply it is simply working time.
-In this context, we can talk about weekly, monthly and long-term working time pools.
+A timesheet is like a work schedule.
+The Labour Code does not explicitly mention the term, but quite simply it is simply working time.
+In this context, we can talk about weekly, monthly and long-term working time.

 Weekly working time pool